fabulops/cookbook-sysrqd/README.md

 purposes only (i.e. remembering which one it is on in the middle of the night when you actually need to use sysrqd)

-# The default sequence is listed for reference
 *[:sysrqd][:commands]* - A list of standard commands keys used once authenticated to sysrqd.
 This is stored for the same informational purposes as *[:sysrqd][:port]